A topic from the subject of Biochemistry in Chemistry.

 Basic Concepts

-The genetic code is a triplet code, meaning that each amino acid is specified by a sequence of three nucleotides.
+The genetic code is a triplet code, meaning that each amino acid is specified by a sequence of three nucleotides called a codon.
 There are 20 different amino acids, and each amino acid is encoded by one or more codons.
-The genetic code is universal, meaning that it is the same in all living organisms.
+The genetic code is nearly universal, meaning that it is largely the same in all living organisms, with minor exceptions.

 Equipment and Techniques

-There are a variety of techniques that can be used to study protein synthesis and the genetic code.
-These techniques include:
+Several techniques are used to study protein synthesis and the genetic code.
+These include:

 Types of Experiments